kerichdev/nightfiles/README.md

 systemctl enable betterlockscreen@$USER
 ```

+### btop
+Because of how btop handles configs, before I make an installation script, to apply the catppuccin theme you have to do one of the following:
+1. Open `btop`, click <kbd>Esc</kbd>, choose *Themes* and find *Catppuccin*.
+Choose it, and you're good to go.
+2. Open `btop.conf` in the btop config folder, and change the `$USER` in the `color_theme` line to your username.

 ## KEEP IN MIND, THE REPO IS EXTREMELY INCOMPLETE, I'M WORKING ON FINISHING IT UP.
 You'll probably have to set up a lot of stuff yourself.